 The newspapers didn’t know what to do.
 Torn between wanting to report the goings on in the trial but still respecting readers and not wishing to offend by publishing the details thought of as private and taboo.
 Some did, some didn’t, and some published only parts but the public were captivated. “…the crowd flooded in like water through a broken dam.
 Some climbed in through the windows…” such was the desperation of the public to get a seat inside the courtroom for the murder trial.

 This is a well-researched book.
 It is clear DeRose has trawled the archives and no doubt spent many hours piecing everything together and debating just how to present this story in its entirety.
 The three sections of the book make sense.
 There are numerous chapters within each section, some very short which at times was distracting.
 It would have been nice to have seen some of this information interweaved into the story more than separate chapters; however, this did not detract too much from the powerful story that was being told.
 Overall a very enjoyable book that is successful in telling a historic true crime tale forever in the annals of America’s history.

-‘Star-Spangled Scandal: Sex, Murder and The Trial that Changed America’ by Chris DeRose will be published by Regnery Publishing on 25 June 2019 and is available to pre-order at Amazon
+‘Star-Spangled Scandal: Sex, Murder and The Trial that Changed America’ by Chris DeRose is published by Regnery Publishing and available at Amazon